-ERM training was introduced for divisional risk managers in May 2014.
-This program uses a "train-the-trainer" structure, with the divisional risk managers assuming responsibility for training the country risk managers who in turn will train their local organizations.
+The ERM training introduced in 2014 for all divisional risk managers was rolled out to all country risk managers in 2015.
+This program uses a "trainthe-trainer" structure, with the divisional risk managers assuming responsibility for training the country risk managers who in turn will train their local organizations.
 The purpose of the training is to raise awareness, understanding and knowledge of risk and enterprise risk management in the organization and to improve the managers' confidence in applying the risk management process at the divisional and country level.